 I am recipent of my aunt's Dirigold small goblets she rec'd as wedding present (probably 1920s).
 I keep them in an armoire (fitted as a bar).
-Use them for after dinner drinks i.e. Baileys, B&B, etc. Every once in a while I just use Wright's Copper Cream [linked by editor to product info at Amazon].
+Use them for after dinner drinks i.e. Baileys, B&B, etc. Every once in a while I just use Wright's Copper Cream [affil. link to info/product on Amazon].
 So easy.Wynne Gensey

 - Twin Falls, Idaho

 I purchased my service for 12 set of Dorling tableware in 1956.
 At the time I lived in Fort Wayne, Indiana.
 It does need polishing about twice a year if used regularly for company.
 Never put it in the dishwasher!
 I was a new bride, my husband was in the US Army in Korea.
 The $195.00 that I paid was for table ware, 4 holloware pieces and serving pieces.
 It is still lovely and worth the work of polishing.Darlene Hyndman

 Has anyone tried using an electric wheel buffer?
 I'm going to try it, seems it would be easier on the hands and quicker too, than brillo pad torture.Catherine Werner